Periodic limb movement disorder (PLMD)

 How is PLMD treated?

 Generally, there are several classes of medicines that are used to treat PLMD.
 These include the Parkinson's disease drugs, anticonvulsant medications, benzodiazepines, and narcotic drugs.
-Medical treatment of PLMD often significantly reduces or eliminates the symptoms of these disorders.
+Medical treatment of PLMD often significantly reduces the symptoms of these disorders.

 There is no cure for PLMD and medical treatment must be continued to provide relief.